kubeflow/kfp-tekton/guides/advanced_user_guide.md

 ### Custom task with Conditions
-When using custom task with conditions, the compiled workload is slightly different from Argo because we are not wrapping condition blocks as sub-pipeline.
+When using a custom task with conditions, the compiled workload is slightly different from Argo because we are not wrapping condition blocks as a sub-pipeline.
 The [flip-coin-custom-task](/samples/flip-coin-custom-task) example describes how custom tasks are used with KFP conditions.

-The benefits for not having the sub-pipeline in Tekton allow us to represent the condition dependencies that are more align in the DSL.
+The benefits for not having the sub-pipeline in Tekton allow us to represent the condition dependencies that are more aligned with the DSL.
 In KFP Argo, the [issue #5422](https://github.com/kubeflow/pipelines/issues/5422) describes how the Argo workflow misrepresent the DSL.

 Condition DSL
 ```python